CoffeeMilkBear/mdilac/README.md

 ### Hi there 👋

-I'm David, a student at the University of Toronto studying Statistics and Computer Science.
+I'm David Park, a student at the University of Toronto studying Statistics and Computer Science.
 In addition to programming, I also have a passion for creating social media/livestream designs for online personalities!

 Feel free to check out some of my Repositories or Designs!

+🌱 **Programming**

 👯 **Graphic Design**

-I design/animate livestream designs using:
+I Design/Animate livestream designs using:

 * Adobe CC Photoshop
 * Adobe CC After Effects